slior/node-configurator/README.md

 You can also try `node . --help` for command help.

 The root directory is optional, and let's you pick a specific sub directory to treat as the root.
-It defaults to '.'
+It defaults to the current working directory ('.').

 ### Usage